Should I Follow the Keto Diet if I Have Kidney Disease?

 Those following a ketogenic diet are then required to supplement their diet (because the food that provide these nutrients are forbidden) to ensure these deficiencies do not lead to further health complications.

-If you’ve read about my meal plans or have tried them yourself, you may have noticed that we do not offer a ketogenic diet.
+If you’ve read about my meal plans or have tried them yourself, you may have noticed that I do not offer a ketogenic diet.
 This is because the diet is not studied enough to be promoted in the dietetics field.
 Dietitians are evidenced-based and not subject to diet trends in our recommendations.

 The ketogenic diet has shown to potentially increase the risk of kidney stones